Prologue...

 Hiroshima, Japan (2005)

-(1994) Atlanta, Georgia USA - You've just settled into a job in a new city.
-All is good.
-Typically, the next step would be to establish a homestead.
-As a former athlete you feel the occasional tug to compete again; although, it's nothing serious.
-From now on it's daily traffic jams, meetings and training in the evenings.
+(1994) Atlanta, Georgia USA - Imagine, you've recently settled into a new job in a new city and all is good.
+Typically, the next step would be to put down roots.
+As a former athlete you feel the occasional tug to compete but nothing serious.
+From now on it's daily traffic jams, meetings, and weight training in the evenings.
 Alas, if only life were that simple.

 .